local-ch/lhs/README.md

 ### Endpoints

-> Endpoint, the entry point to a service, a process, or a queue or topic destination in service-oriented architecture
+> Endpoint, the entry point to a service, a process, a queue or a topic in a service-oriented architecture

 Start a record with configuring one or multiple endpoints.